bkil/private-plugin.php/README.md

 * Runtime overhead of decryption: not very high with today's CPU acceleration
 * Public key cryptography based signature verification: can take some time depending on the chosen algorithm and the size of the key
   * Could be optimized later on to only run when first encountering a given plugin
+* Opcode cache and probably JIT aren't applicable for runtime constructed source code.
+  * Unpacking plugins to `tmpfs` could mitigate this.

 ## Installation